FyzHsn/perceptron-python/README.md

 perceptron-python
 =================

+**Intuition and mathematical sketch behind algorithm:**

+**Karamkars algorithms and simplex method, polynomial computation time.**

+**Fontanari and Meir's genetic algorithm that figured out these rules.**

 This repository contains notes on the perceptron machine learning algorithm.
 The python scripts are from the book Python Machine Learning by Sebastian Raschka.
 Meanwhile, the R script is my implementation in the program R.

 Furthermore, the algorithm is then applied to the iris data set of flower species and their dependence on petal and sepal dimensions.